MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 -   What changes should we make to improve the user experience?

--   What should we include in a model-driven app based on the data model we’ve built?
+-   What should we include in a model-driven app based on the data model we have built?

 -   What customizations can be made on the sitemap of a model-driven app?